-43 In what circumstances are employees protected from dismissal?
+In what circumstances are employees protected from dismissal?

-Employees cannot be dismissed for discriminatory reasons, for depriving the employee of an employment benefit, or owing to an employee exercising his or her statutory rights.
+Employees cannot be dismissed for discriminatory reasons, for depriving the employee of an employment benefit, or owing to an employee exercising his or her statutory right.

-An employer is prohibited from giving a female employee a notice of dismissal while she is on maternity leave or such that the notice period will end while she is on maternity leave.
-An employer that gives notice of dismissal without sufficient cause during a female employee's pregnancy is liable for payment that the employee would have been entitled to on or before the date of her confinement.
+An employer is prohibited from giving a female employee who has worked for the employer for at least three months a notice of dismissal while she is on maternity leave or such that the notice period will end while she is on maternity leave.
+An employer that gives a notice of dismissal without sufficient cause during a female employee's pregnancy is liable for payment that the employee would have been entitled to on or before the date of her confinement.

-The Retirement and Re-Employment Act prohibits employers from dismissing or terminating the contracts of employees below the statutory retirement age of 62 on the sole grounds of age.
+The Retirement and Re-employment Act 1993 (RRA) prohibits employers from dismissing or terminating the contracts of employees below the statutory retirement age of 63 on the sole grounds of age.
+The statutory retirement age will be raised from 63 to 64 in 2026.

-Mass terminations and collective dismissals

-44 Are there special rules for mass terminations or collective dismissals?
+Mass terminations and collective dismissals Are there special rules for mass terminations or collective dismissals?

-The Tripartite Advisory on Managing Excess Manpower and Responsible Retrenchment sets out guidelines on retrenchments, including retrenchment benefits and other assistance.
+The TAMEM sets out guidelines on retrenchments, including retrenchment benefits and other assistance.

 Before retrenchment, employers should consider and implement cost-saving measures.
 In the event that retrenchment is inevitable, employers should follow the published checklist on responsible retrenchment practices.
-Employers should ensure objectivity in the selection of employees for retrenchment, take a long-term view of their workforce needs including the need to maintain a strong Singaporean core, and communicate early and clearly to the employees.
+Employers should ensure objectivity in the selection of employees for retrenchment, take a long-term view of their manpower needs including the need to maintain a strong Singaporean core, and communicate early and clearly to the employees.

-Employers are statutorily required to notify the MOM of retrenchments within five working days of when they notify their employees if the employer has at least 10 employees and notifies at least five employees of their retrenchment within any six-month period.
+Employers who have at least 10 employees are statutorily required to notify the MOM of retrenchments within five working days after they notify their employees of their retrenchment.